NoroffFEU/development-platforms/svelte-case-study.md

 - Easy to learn
   - Svelte has a simple and intuitive syntax, making it easy to learn and use, even for developers new to web development.

 When a component is added to the DOM, Svelte sets up the reactive values for that component and starts observing changes to them.
-When the component is removed from the DOM, Svelte stops observing those values and cleans up any associated resources.
-This frees up more resources compared to other frameworks.
+When the component is removed from the DOM, Svelte stops observing those values and cleans up any associated resources, freeing up more resources compared to other frameworks.

-Svelte uses a system of reactive statements, such as `{#if}` blocks, that can conditionally render or destroy a component based on its reactive values.
-For example, if a component has a reactive value `visible` that determines whether it should be displayed or not, you could use an `{#if}` block to conditionally render the component like so:
+Svelte uses a system of reactive statements, such as {#if} blocks, to conditionally render or destroy a component based on its reactive values.
+For example, if a component has a reactive value visible that determines whether it should be displayed or not, you could use an {#if} block to conditionally render the component, like this:

 ```js
 {#if visible}